junjizhi/junji-blog/_posts/2019-12-06-flutter-amplitude.md

 comments: true
 ---

-**Note: This article was written before we were aware of [Daivd's article](https://medium.com/flutter-community/how-to-track-screen-transitions-in-flutter-with-routeobserver-733984a90dea).
+**Note: This article was written before we were aware of [David's article](https://medium.com/flutter-community/how-to-track-screen-transitions-in-flutter-with-routeobserver-733984a90dea).
 For implementing page tracking, [RouteObserver class](https://api.flutter.dev/flutter/widgets/RouteObserver-class.html) is a better solution.**

 Recently we ran into an issue of using [Amplitude](https://github.com/amplitude/Amplitude-Flutter) in Flutter.
 We had to jump through many hoops to get Amplitude events working.
 Hopefully, by sharing our experience, the readers can avoid the mistakes we make.